ether/etherpad-lite/bin/plugins/lib/CONTRIBUTING.md

 ## Testing
 Front-end tests are found in the `tests/frontend/` folder in the repository.
 Run them by pointing your browser to `<yourdomainhere>/tests/frontend`.

-Back-end tests can be run from the `src` directory, via `npm test`.
+Back-end tests can be run via `npm run test`.

 ## Things you can help with
 Etherpad is much more than software.
 So if you aren't a developer then worry not, there is still a LOT you can do!
 A big part of what we do is community engagement.
 You can help in the following ways